Top of page

 Basic Requirements

-All students must complete five required basic courses (unless exempted through procedures established by the departments concerned):
+All students must complete four required basic courses (unless exempted through procedures established by the departments concerned):

 • FYS 100 (first-year seminar) – to be taken during first year